 UK PMI Manufacturing dropped to 47.4 in December, down from 48.9, missed expectation of 49.4.
 That’s also the lowest level in 4 months.
 PMI Services dropped to 49.0, down from 49.3, missed expectation of 49.6.
 That’s the lowest level in 9 months.
 PMI Composite dropped to 48.5, down from 49.3, lowest in 41 months.

-Commenting on the flash PMI data, Chris Williamson, Chief Business Economist at IHS Markit, said:
+Commenting on the latest survey results, Chris Williamson, Chief Business Economist at IHS Markit, said:

 Full release here.